Neste Rally Finland

 - Flat out from start to finish.
-It is affectionately known as the Finnish Grand Prix and eight of the 10 fastest WRC rallies have been here.
+It is affectionately known as the Finnish Grand Prix and nine of the 10 fastest WRC rallies have been here.

 - Pace notes must be perfect.
 Blind crests often hide corners and it’s vital to position the car correctly before take-off to ensure maximum speed through the bend.

 - Speeds are so high that time differences are small and there is little opportunity to regain time after a mistake.